EndPointCorp/end-point-blog/2019/01/08/speech-recognition-with-tensorflow.html.md

     return '/'.join(parts)
 ```

-Each new set of hyper-parameters constitutes a different "experiment".
-It will output separate statistics in TensorBoard that are going to be easily filter-able.
+Each new set of hyperparameters constitutes a different “experiment”.
+It will output separate statistics in TensorBoard that are going to be easily filterable.

 The `experiment` function uses the `train_and_validate` TensorFlow function which will periodically test the model against the validation set.
 This is our tool of gauging how well it generalizes.
 It also uses the `tf.estimator.BestExporter` class to automatically export `SavedModel` files for best performing versions.

-#### Other aspects
+##### Other aspects

-The coverage of the full code listing wouldn't be very practical for an article like this.
-We've covered the most important of them above.
-I invite you to have a look at the Jupyter notebook itself which is hosted on [Github](github.com).
+The coverage of the full code listing wouldn’t be very practical for an article like this.
+We’ve covered the most important of them above.
+I invite you to have a look at the Jupyter notebook itself which is hosted on GitHub: [kamilc/​speech-recognition](https://github.com/kamilc/speech-recognition).

-## Let's train it
+### Let’s train it

 Before we can dive in and start training the model using the code above, we need to set a few things up.

-First of all, I'm using Docker.
-This way I'm not constrained e. g. by the version of Cuda to install.
+First of all, I’m using Docker.
+This way I’m not constrained e.g. by the version of Cuda to install.

-Here's the Dockerfile for this project:
+Here’s the Dockerfile for this project:

 ```Dockerfile
 FROM tensorflow/tensorflow:latest-devel-gpu-py3